-Simpiwe “Sim” Tshabalala is joint Chief Executive of the Standard Bank Group and Chief Executive of Standard Bank South Africa.
+Simpiwe “Sim” Tshabalala is chief executive of the Standard Bank Group and chief executive of Standard Bank South Africa.

 Sim was born in Hlabisa, a poor area in rural KwaZulu Natal.
 He grew up in Soweto and obtained his matric from the Sacred Heart College in Johannesburg.

 Sim went on to attend Rhodes University, where he obtained a Bachelor of Arts degree in 1988, and a Bachelor of Laws in 1990.
 He served his articles at Bowman Gilfillan, and went on to do a Master of Laws at Notre Dame in the US, which he was awarded summa cum laude, in 1993.